Ranks of abelian varieties in cyclotomic twist families: Integral orbits of binary cubic forms

 \begin{proof} Let $f_L \in V(F)$ be the corresponding binary cubic form.
-If $L$ is unramifed, then $f_L$ becomes reducible over $L$, and hence the restriction of $\alpha$ to $H^1(L, C_d)$ is trivial.
+If $L$ is unramified, then since $f_L$ becomes reducible over $L$, the restriction of $\alpha$ to $H^1(L, C_d)$ is trivial.
 Thus, $\alpha$ is an unramified class.
 If $L$ is ramified, then $f_L$ remains irreducible over every unramified extension of $F$, and hence $\alpha$ is ramified. \end{proof}